orzklv/web/data/ideas.md

 - [ ] Release public version of Korrektor API
 - [ ] Release workstation version of Xinux with GNOME
 - [ ] Connect Havo with Osmon and make it single binary
+- [ ] Rewrite Garbage Collector of Bulut

 ### Blog